hundredrabbits/thebook/north_pacific_logbook.md

 Time to refuel.
 Since the seas are calm, it is a good time to do it.
 The wind isn't down entirely, but the boat isn't rocking too much.
 What was supposed to be a 5 minute task turned into an hour-long endeavour.
 The deck plate cover for the diesel intake was stuck!
 Neither of us could get it open!
 We tried a variety of tools, and eventually freed it up.
 This is my fault, I think, as I recently changed the o-ring to a *slightly* thicker one (it's all i could find).
 Also, the tool we use to open it fits loosely in the cap, this due to many years of hard use.
 We emptied one 20 L jerry can of diesel into the tank.

 ##### 1530
-We had *kiri mochi* (recipe, p.137) with diced cabbage and julienned carrots for dinner.
+We had *kiri mochi* (see recipes) with diced cabbage and julienned carrots for dinner.
 I pan-fry the rice cakes with sesame oil and season them with black pepper until puffy, and that both sides are golden and crunchy.
 Because it is calm out, and that Pino is steering itself, we had dinner inside together.
 I want to spend as much time as possible with this human.
 We've experienced much together haven't we?

 ##### 1900
 It is cold outside, we steer from inside, pulling ropes between the washboards.
 We're going northeast, in light winds.